 We observe that the novel class AP of Mask-RCNN is zero due to its closed-set nature (\cref{fig:rcnn-gdino-openset-comp}).
 Our cooperative mechanism, however, can be applied to the same closed-set Mask-RCNN model and result in notable gains in novel AP, as well as better performance in known AP compared to GDINO and the baseline Mask-RCNN.
 Additionally, when our proposed cooperative mechanism is combined with open-set detectors like GDINO, we observe overall performance gains (\cref{fig:rcnn-gdino-openset-comp}).

 Our approach uses off-the-shelf pre-trained models in three stages; a) Initialization, b) Unknown Object Labelling, and c) Refinement.
-We explain the initialization stage which consists of getting bounding boxes of known and unknown object categories from complementary off-the-shelf detectors (Mask-RCNN \cite{maskrcnn}, Grounding DINO~\cite{groundingdino}) in \cref{subsec:Initialization}.
-We process unlabelled background bounding boxes by a pre-trained language-image model CLIP \cite{clip} in \cref{subsec:Unknown Object Labelling} before refining the detected boxes using SAM \cite{sam} in \ref{subsec:Refinement}.
+The initialization stage consists of getting bounding boxes of known and unknown object categories from complementary off-the-shelf detectors (Mask-RCNN \cite{maskrcnn}, Grounding DINO~\cite{groundingdino}).
+The second stage involves processing unlabelled background bounding boxes by a pre-trained language-image model CLIP \cite{clip}.
+Finally, the detected boxes are refined using SAM \cite{sam}.
 We first provide an overview of CLIP, SAM, and GDINO in the next \cref{subsec:Preliminary}.